 - Coming of age

-From these common themes, you can brainstorm your unique storyline and decide what impression you want to leave your readers with.
+You can brainstorm your unique storyline from these common themes and decide what impression you want to leave your readers with.

 For instance, do you want them to feel empowered and informed or create a story that readers can relate to?
-Once you have this figured out you may move on to the next step of the outline.
+Once you have come up with a topic to write about, you may move on to the next step of the outline.

 2. Ask yourself questions about what you want to accomplish with the book